 Senior Officers' learning and development needs are identified and met through induction programmes and the appraisal system, which includes learning and development target areas.
-Eleven Authority staff have undertaken a bespoke 'Leading the Green Revolution' development programme this year, designed and led by an external consultant and our Chief Executive.
-All new Members undergo a full internal induction programme and are actively encouraged to attend a general 'National Parks' induction.
+All new members undergo a full internal induction programme and are actively encouraged to attend a general 'National Parks' induction.

-There have been a number of informal training sessions for Members and Members Days on various aspects of their responsibilities and to aid the development of policy, these include training days for the Partnership Plan, planning committee members and meetings with representatives from Forestry England.
+There have been a number of informal training sessions for members and Members' Days on various aspects of their responsibilities and to aid the development of policy; these include training days for the Partnership Plan, Planning Committee members and meetings with representatives from Forestry England.
+Over the winter and spring, four members have worked closely with the Executive Leadership Team within a Task & Finish Group, established by RAPC, reviewing the Authority's 'Future Resources and Business Planning'.

-The Authority seeks to continually train its Managers and Officers; advocating mental health wellbeing in the workplace is an important part of the People Plan and we have arranged training and certification of number of Mental Health First Aiders to assist staff with crisis intervention and to act as advocates of mental health wellbeing in the workplace.
+The Authority seeks to continually train its managers and officers.
+Advocating mental health wellbeing in the workplace is an important part of the People Plan and we have arranged training and certification of a number of Mental Health First Aiders to assist them with crisis intervention and to act as advocates of mental health wellbeing in the workplace.
 We have also arranged mental health awareness courses for all staff and managers - this will be an ongoing programme designed to provide staff with an understanding of mental health enabling us to build resilience and apply self-care and has helped managers recognise the early warning signs of poor or declining mental health within their team to enable early intervention and signposting.
-This has been particularly important during the current pandemic and lockdown periods which can impact employees' mental health and wellbeing.
+This has been particularly important during the recent pandemic and lockdown periods which could have impacted employees' mental health and wellbeing.

-Other important developments and training include Emergency First Aid at Work, Discovery Days and many more specific personal development courses.
+Other important developments and training include Safeguarding, Emergency First Aid at Work, Fire Awareness, Discovery Days and many more specific personal development courses.
 Officers continue to be encouraged to complete relevant courses through the e-learning portal which offers a wide range of training and development opportunities for all staff.